DragonSenses/Algorithms/LeetCode/230-kth-smallest-element-in-a-bst/problem.md

 - **Breadth-First Search (BFS)**
   BFS explores the tree level by level, visiting all nodes at the current depth before moving to the next.

+### Why Inorder Works for BST

+In a BST, an inorder traversal naturally visits nodes in ascending order.
+This means:

+- If we perform a full inorder traversal, we get a sorted list of all node values.
+- The kth smallest element is simply the (k - 1)th index of this list (since it's 0-indexed).

+### Efficiency

+- **Time Complexity**: O(N) in the worst case, where N is the number of nodes.
+- **Space Complexity**: O(N) if we store the entire traversal; O(H) if we short-circuit after reaching the kth element, where H is the height of the tree.

+This approach is simple, intuitive, and effective for static BSTs where frequent updates are not required.